arangodb/arangodb/Documentation/Books/Manual/Indexing/Geo.md

-Since ArangoDB 2.5, this method is an alias for *ensureGeoIndex* since geo indexes are always sparse, meaning that documents that do not contain the index attributes or have non-numeric values in the index attributes will not be indexed. *ensureGeoConstraint* is deprecated and *ensureGeoIndex* should be used instead.
+Since ArangoDB 2.5, this method is an alias for *ensureGeoIndex* since geo indexes are always sparse, meaning that documents that do not contain the index attributes or has non-numeric values in the index attributes will not be indexed. *ensureGeoConstraint* is deprecated and *ensureGeoIndex* should be used instead.